 Many cultures use a variation of the wolf as the bad character in their fairy tales.
 The American Southwest features a coyote, a crocodile is used in Asian stories and dragons may be found in old European tales.

 The real versions of fairy tales can be quite frightening to read (Rumpelstiltskin rips his own leg off when he stomps through the floor in anger!), so they have often been rewritten to take out certain "unwholesome" references.
-The Disney movies sometimes aren't much like the original versions, that's for sure!
+The Disney movies sometimes aren't much like the original versions!

 A fairy tale is a story with magical elements.
 It's actually quite difficult to define this type of literature as many of the characteristics cross over into fables and folklore.
 But there are common characteristics of fairy tales share to a certain extent: